-Many summer dresses have narrow shoulder straps or even spaghetti straps that always seem to leave your bra strap showing when you move.
-A strapless bra is not always a good option.
+Many summer dresses have narrow shoulder straps, or even spaghetti straps, that always seem to leave bra straps showing.
+More often than not, a strapless bra is not a good option.

 Summer necklines on many blouses and shirts cause the same problem.
-You thought the blouse would cover your bra strap and then you end up tugging and pulling at it all day trying to hide the evidence.
+Often, people think the blouse will cover the bra straps, but they spend the whole day tugging and pulling at it trying to hide the evidence.

-Have you even resorted to having a friend gather your two straps to the middle of your back and pin them together?
-That's just a temporary fix that definitely isn't fail-safe.
-And, if the safety pin accidentally opens, a stab in the back isn't fun.
+A popular solution is having a friend gather the two straps to the middle of your back and pin them together, but that's just a temporary fix that definitely isn't fail-safe.
+If the safety pin accidentally opens, a stab in the back isn't fun.

 If the garment has a shoulder seam, here's a simple solution to the problem!

-- Hand-sew one side of a snap onto the shoulder seam allowance, on the outside edge of each marked spot.
+- Hand-sew one side of a snap onto the shoulder seam allowance, on the outside edge of each spot marked on your bra straps.

-- Measure the distance from the outside edge of one strap to the outside edge of the other snap.
+- Measure the distance from the outside edge of one strap to the outside edge of the other strap.

-- Cut two strips of bias tape, 3/4-inch longer than the distance between the snaps.
+- Cut two strips of bias tape, 3/4-inch longer than the distance between the straps themselves.

-- Turn in the raw ends of the bias tape 1/4 inch.
+- Turn in the raw ends of the bias tape by a 1/4 inch.
 Stitch the edges of the bias tape closed.

 - Hand-sew the other sides of the snaps to each end of the bias tape.

-- Enclose your bra strap in the bias strip to wear and hold the bra strap in place.
+- Enclose the bra strap in the bias strip to wear, and hold the bra strap in place.

 A thread-crochet bra strap holder can be made by securing the thread at the open end with a small snap.
 This technique also creates less bulk in the garment.